Cluster Events

 (joint work with M.Kahr, M.Leitner, F.Rinaldi and D.Zeffiro)

-During the last decades the importance of considering data uncertainty in optimization problems has become increasingly apparent, since small
+Abstract: During the last decades the importance of considering data uncertainty in optimization problems has become increasingly apparent, since small

 fluctuations of input data may lead to comparably bad decisions in many practical problems when uncertainty is ignored.
 If the probability